 Turnover.
 This is especially key if you run a retail business.
 The low price and market disruption mean your product or service flies off the shelves, which benefits retail companies and distributors.

 Inability to raise prices.
 There’s also the chance that when you try to raise prices, customers just won’t accept it and will take their business elsewhere.

 The proof is in the numbers.
 And we’ve got a resource to keep things simple.
 HubSpot’s Sales Pricing Strategy Calculator can help you evaluate if penetration pricing is the ideal fit for you or if another pricing technique might be better suited.

 Penetration Pricing Examples

-Netflix opened up shop in 1997, five full years before Redbox became a threat to Blockbuster.
-It took a little while to build buzz, but they used low prices (a subscription fee of as low as a dollar) to distract consumers from the fact they had to wait up to two days to receive their DVDs in the mail.
+Netflix opened shop in 1997, five years before Redbox became a threat to Blockbuster.
+It took a little while to build buzz, but they used low prices (a subscription fee as low as $1.00) to distract consumers from the fact they had to wait up to two days to receive their DVDs in the mail.

 Internet and Cable Providers

 Free HBO for six months?
 150 extra channels?
 Complimentary DVR?
 These are just a few ways internet and cable providers practice penetration pricing.

 They offer impossibly low introductory pricing to tempt customers away from competitors.
 Once that introductory period is over, the prices will gradually — or sometimes very steeply — increase to catch up to the rest of the market.